johnwargo/ionic-cascading-providers/readme.md

 Ionic Cascading Providers
 =========================

-I was working on an Ionic 2 project where the app needed to be able to be configured with different data access mechanisms.
-To prove one way to implement this, I created this project.
+I am working on an Ionic 2 project, and for this project, the application needs to support a variety of data providers: online, offline, localstorage, securestorage.
+Basically, through a configuration setting or a hard-coded property in the application, the application needs to dynamically switch in the right provider based on the configuraton.
+To prove one way to implement this, I created this sample project.
 It exposes a single Ionic provider that abstracts away two other providers.
-It works, so this is something I can use for my project.